 2. Designing spaces for greater productivity

-Another factor that may have caught your attention about coworking spaces is that you will practically never see people working at their desks in their advertising:
+Another factor about coworking spaces that may have caught your attention is that you will practically never see people working at their desks in their advertising:

 Spaces created for each type of activity

-Optimising individual spaces to offer more collaboration spaces
+Optimizing individual spaces to offer more collaboration spaces

 This way, each employee can choose where to work depending on their specific needs on any given day or at any moment in time, in order to be more productive.